alws34/eBook_Server/readme.md

 You can than navigate through that directory (and sub dirs - same as in Explorer), upload a file to the current directory, or download a file, or download multiple files at once (the entire directory content - as single files)

 ## Setup
-Please change the `BOOKS_DIR` to the ROOT of your books directory.
+Please change the `volumes` to the ROOT of your books directory in the docker-compose file.